TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionfailedvsswriterinbadstate.md

 	cloudEnvironments="public"
 />

-# ExtensionFailedVssWriterInBadState
+# ExtensionFailedVssWriterInBadState - We have identified that your snapshot operation failed due to the VSS (Volume Shadow copy Service) writers that is in bad state

 <!--issueDescription-->
 ## **Snapshot operation failed due to VSS Writers in bad state**
 <!--/issueDescription-->

 ## **Recommended Document**
-We have identified that your snapshot operation failed due to the VSS (Volume Shadow copy Service) writers that is in bad state.
-To resolve this issue, refer this [article](https://aka.ms/AB-ExtensionFailedVssWriterInBadState).
+To resolve ExtensionFailedVssWriterInBadState issue, refer this [article](https://aka.ms/AB-ExtensionFailedVssWriterInBadState).